-Your bakery floor plan is essentially the foundation of your business, which is why it’s important to take the proper amount of time to map it out.
+Strategically planning a customized bakery floor plan lays a firm foundation for your business.
 Not only will your bakery layout give you an idea of how many customers you can accommodate and where your equipment will be placed, but it will also bring your daily workflow to life.

 Seeing your plan on paper or on a computer screen allows you to better understand your business and will help you organize everything else.
 When mapping out the floor plan for your cake or pastry shop, try to make it equally efficient and visually appealing, so you can maximize service and profits.

 Tips for Creating a Bakery Layout

 No matter what type of bakery floor plan you choose, every bakery can benefit from the following tips:

 - Ensure aisles promote maximum movement.
 Your bakery’s aisles should be at least 4 feet wide to prevent congestion.
 If the aisles are overly crowded, customers will feel uncomfortable and move on to another aisle, which can cause a decrease in sales.

 - Set up a visually appealing front-of-store dessert display.
 Excite customers and make them feel welcomed by setting up an enticing bakery display that’s visible as soon as they walk in.
 This makes your customers interested in what else your business has to offer.